The Designation Process

 Are there other relevant factors which tend to suggest whether or not it is desirable to designate the area?

-If Natural England decides to proceed with designation, then a detailed boundary will be developed.
-Natural England follows a suite of principles for defining boundaries and these will be applied, including those listed below, during boundary identification:
+Identifying a suitable boundary – On the basis of the evidence received, Natural England decided to proceed with designation.
+A full and detailed boundary was then developed.
+Natural England follows a suite of principles for defining boundaries and these were applied, including those listed below, during boundary identification:

 Transition areas: Natural beauty often changes gradually over a sweep of country rather than suddenly from one field to another.
-In these ‘areas of transition’, the boundary should be drawn towards the high quality end of the transition in a manner that includes areas of high quality land and excludes areas of lesser quality.
+In these ‘areas of transition’, the boundary should be drawn towards the high-quality end of the transition in a manner that includes areas of high-quality land and excludes areas of lesser quality.

 Types of boundary: Wherever possible, a clear physical feature should be chosen.